ParimalaRanganathV/newYorkTimesMostPopArtTASK/README.md

 Enable coverage Data under test schema section:
 Select the Test Icon by pressing and holding Xcode Run Icon OR press Command+Control+U In the Project Navigator under Test Navigator tab, check test status and coverage

+To collect code coverage data, run the test suite one more time.
+To see the code coverage report, open the Report Navigator on the left, select the report for the last test run, and open the Coverage tab at the top.